Gorgias Views: A complete guide to mastering your helpdesk

 Expert Verified

-If you’re managing customer support for a growing ecommerce brand, you know the feeling.
+If you’re managing customer support for a growing ecommerce brand in 2026, you know the feeling.
 Inquiries are pouring in from email, chat, and social media, and your team is trying to figure out what’s on fire, what’s a quick question, and what can wait a minute.
-It can get chaotic, fast.
+It can get busy, fast.

 This is exactly what Gorgias Views are built to fix.
-They’re a feature designed to bring some much-needed order to your inbox by sorting tickets into clean, manageable lists.
+They’re a powerful feature designed to bring much-needed order to your inbox by sorting tickets into clean, manageable lists.
 In this guide, I’ll walk you through what Gorgias Views are, how to get them set up, and a few practical ways to use them.
-We’ll also talk about where they fall short and how you can add a layer of smart automation to really get ahead.
+We’ll also talk about how to scale your workspace and how you can add a layer of smart automation to really get ahead.

 What are Gorgias Views?